-Avison Young in the Midlands
+Avison Young in London - West End

-Avison Young UK 's advice-led solutions deliver value across the breadth of commercial property services.
+Avison Young U.K.'s advice-led solutions deliver value across the breadth of commercial property services.

 User / Occupier

 We recognise that for most occupiers, the property burden represents the second highest cost and tends to be the biggest contingent liability.
-Therefore we focus on helping occupiers create property and workplace solutions that improve performance, increase competitiveness, adapt to changing markets and provide the optimum workplace environment for their staff.
+Therefore, we focus on helping occupiers create property and workplace solutions that improve performance, increase competitiveness, adapt to changing markets and provide the optimum workplace environment for their staff.

 Owner / Investor